jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (e) prescribing the requirements for the protection of student fees that must be met by a private training establishment, any person to whom section 234D applies, any agent or person purporting to act as an agent for a student or private training establishment, and any independent trustee:
   (f) prescribing matters relating to the general operation of the Qualifications Framework and the Directory of Assessment Standards:
   (g) prescribing the quality assurance requirements that must be met by providers of adult and community education:
-  (ga) prescribing the amount of, or the method for determining, the annual registration fee required under section 11F of the Industry Training and Apprenticeships Act 1992, and when and how that fee is payable:
+  (ga) prescribing the amount of, or the method for determining, the annual fee payable by a workforce development council and when and how that fee is payable:
-  (gb) prescribing quality assurance requirements for industry training organisations, including, without limitation, requirements relating to the matters described in section 13B of the Industry Training and Apprenticeships Act 1992:
+  (gb) prescribing quality assurance requirements for workforce development councils, including (without limitation) requirements relating to the performance of the relevant functions of workforce development councils:
+  (gc) prescribing matters relating to training packages:
   (h) providing for the review, amendment, removal, or alteration of the status of qualifications and standards, including their components (including where amendments to titles occur, consequential amendments to programmes of study or training titles, accreditations, and consents to assess against standards):
   (i) providing any special requirements for NCEA and other secondary school qualifications or awards for the purposes of the Qualifications Framework:
   (j) providing for the conduct of assessments and examinations relating to any qualifications or awards:
   (k) prescribing the details for credits, cross credits, recognition of prior learning, and moderation:
   (l) prescribing requirements for qualifications in respect of which the Authority is the qualifications developer:
-  (m) prescribing requirements relating to workplace training:
+  (m) prescribing requirements relating to work-based training:
   (n) providing for the following matters for the purposes of section 236A:
     (i) the kinds of enrolment and academic records that must be kept:
     (ii) the manner in which the records must be kept: